Language-Technology-Assessment/European-open-AI-index/pages/guides/llama-vs-bloom-openness.md

 date: 12-10-2024
 author: Mark Dingemanse
 ---
-# Llama and Bloom: shades of openness
+# Llama and BloomZ: shades of openness
 <author :author="author"></author>
 <date :date="date"></date>

 Generative AI models have many moving parts.
-This guide provides a survey of the most important openness dimensions by discussing two models both self-billed as "open". **BloomZ** (Bloom for short) was introduced by the BigScience Workshop team in May 2023 as an early open source large model model; **Llama 3.1** (Llama for short) was introduced by Facebook Research as “the next generation of our open source large language model”.
+This guide provides a survey of the most important openness dimensions by discussing two models both self-billed as "open". **BloomZ** was introduced by the BigScience Workshop team in May 2023 as an early open source large model model; **Llama 3.1** (Llama for short) was introduced by Facebook Research as “the next generation of our open source large language model”.
 However, a glance at the openness scores below shows that the models differ quite a lot in terms of overall openness.

 ::the-index
 ---